techidaily/site-win11/source/_posts/the-best-file-sharing-software-on-windows-os.md

 ![qBitTorrent user interface](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/qbittorrent-original.jpg)

- qBittorrent is a free and open-source[BitTorrent client for Linux](https://www.makeuseof.com/tag/best-linux-torrent-clients/) , Windows, and macOS.
+ qBittorrent is a free and open-source [BitTorrent client for Linux](https://www.makeuseof.com/tag/best-linux-torrent-clients/) , Windows, and macOS.
 It is a lightweight client that offers a simple and easy-to-use interface.
 Additionally, it offers multiple simultaneous downloads and a built-in search engine to search for torrents without leaving the application.

  One of qBittorrent’s highlights is the ability to prioritize downloads based on user-defined rules.
 Users can set certain downloads to have higher priority than others, ensuring that important files are downloaded first.